MinFoux/NekrosVale/README.md

 # NekrosVale

 Nekros Vale is a whimsical industrial horror exterminator-simulator looter shooter.

+This is a passion project, made by Min Fou.